hexagontk/hexagon/hexagon_site/pages/gradle.md

 To use them, you can import the online versions, or copy them to your `gradle` directory before importing the script.

+You can import these scripts by adding add `apply from: $gradleScripts/$script.gradle` to your `build.gradle` file some of them may require additional plugins inside the `plugins` section in the root `build.gradle`.
+Check toolkit's `build.gradle` files for examples.

 ## Bintray

 This script setup the project/module for publishing in [Bintray].